Jump to section

 It’s common to have stressful times at work, or even to feel disillusioned with your job at times.
 However, burnout runs deeper.
 If you’re wondering whether or not you’re beginning to burn out, ask yourself the following questions:

 If you answered yes to most of these questions, you’re likely experiencing job burnout.
+If you’re still unsure, there are several tests that you can take to self-diagnose burnout.

 Some jobs, workplaces, and situations have a reputation for being stressful — but not every stressful job leads to burnout.
 Conversely, employees in less-demanding roles or those with a lot of passion for their jobs can experience burnout as well.